Skip links

 March 12, 2020

-As many as 139 minor planetary bodies have been discovered in the Kuiper Belt.
-They are added to the three thousand already known trans-Neptunian objects (TNO – Trans-Neptunian Objects).
-The discovery was made through data from the Dark Energy Survey (DES) at the Cerro Tololo
+total of 139 minor planetary bodies have been discovered in the Kuiper Belt.
+They join the 3,000 already known trans-Neptunian objects (TNOs).
+The discovery was made using data from the Dark Energy Survey (DES) at the Cerro Tololo Inter-American Observatory in Chile, collected from 2013

 2020